BleuBleu/FamiStudio/Docs/docs/export.md

 ## FamiStudio Text

 FamiStudio text format is a textual representation of the of the binary FamiStudio format.
-It is designed to favor interopability with other softwares, tools and sound engines.
+It is designed to favor interoperability with other apps, tools and sound engines.
 Unlike .FMS files, this format is not forward or backward compatible.
 FamiStudio can only read FamiStudio text files generated with the same major and minor version (ex: 3.0.x).

 ![](images/ExportFamiStudioText.png#center)